 Sustainable New Fleet Facility

-Madison is building a new 110,000 square foot Fleet Headquarters facility, with a planned move-in date of September 2020.
-This building will consolidate four public works facilities into one, and will feature solar panels, a solar heating wall, CNG truck repair bays, electric vehicle chargers for City vehicles as well as the public, and natural lighting to reduce power usage.
-Thanks to coordination between City Engineering and Fleet, the goal is for at least LEED Silver certification.
+In November 2020, Fleet moved to their new 110,000 square foot Headquarters.
+This building consolidates four public works facilities into one, and features solar panels, a solar heating wall, CNG truck repair bays, electric vehicle chargers for City vehicles as well as the public, and natural lighting to reduce power usage.
+Thanks to coordination between City Engineering and Fleet, this building has received LEED Gold certification.

 The Future of Alternative Fuel Technology